Football Power Index: Comments and criticisms

 FPI, along with other metrics from ESPN, have been criticized for its inaccuracy, relying more on probabilities and less on in-game action.
 For example, in the 2015-2016 college football playoff, FPI listed the Oklahoma Sooners as the team with the highest chance to win the playoff at 39%, while the Clemson Tigers were listed at third highest at 17%.
 Clemson would go on and beat Oklahoma in the first round, but eventually lose to Alabama in the national championship game.
 Alabama was listed second with a 33% chance to win the playoff.
 In addition, there is criticism of the week-by-week changes that FPI makes, rather than making one prediction for each team.

 College FPI was heavily criticized after week 2 of the 2017-18 college football season when the Ohio State Buckeyes were listed number one after losing big at home to the Oklahoma Sooners (Oklahoma was 2nd in FPI).
 Oklahoma would pass Ohio State for the top spot after week 3.

+The FPI was again heavily criticized after week 13 of the 2023-24 college football season when Ohio State was ranked number one in FPI after losing to the undefeated Michigan Wolverines, who were ranked second.